shishirsuman6/Robo-Advisory-A-Study/README.md

 [9]: <https://www.betterment.com/resources/the-history-of-betterment/> "the-history-of-betterment"

 * How is the company funded?
 How much funding have they received?
-    - Betterment received Series A round funding from Bessemer Venture Partners in December 2010.
+    - Per [Wikipedia][11], Betterment received Series A round funding from Bessemer Venture Partners in December 2010.
     - By October 2012, Menlo Ventures provided Series B funding along with Bessemer Venture Partners and Anthemis Group.
     - By 2012, the company established product offerings, such as IRAs, auto-deposit, auto-rebalancing, and goal-based investing advice.